 While scientifically known as phidippus regius, which can be translated to “the royal jumper”, this spider is commonly referred to as the regal jumper or regal jumping spider.

-Regal jumping spiders are most common in the Floridian peninsula, but they can also be found in the Greater Antilles, the Bahamas, and the southern states of America.
-These specific locations show their climate preference; warm with relatively high humidity.
+Regal jumping spiders are most common in the Floridian peninsula, which is why the species is sometimes called the “Florida regal jumping spider.”
+Still, they can also be found in the Greater Antilles, the Bahamas, and the southern states of America.
+These specific locations show their climate preference: warm with relatively high humidity.

 For P. regius jumping spiders kept in enclosures, it is important you replicate their preferred conditions within their home.
 This means keeping the temperature between 24-28C and around 50-60% humidity in the terrarium, or whatever enclosure type you use.
 Depending on your location, you can use heat mats with a thermostat and regular misting to meet the temperature and humidity required.
 You can buy gauges to help you monitor these conditions, too.